 I was loading with pizza, fries, sweets, and all the pastries in the world.
 Oh and let’s not forget about the additional water intake these foods were demanding.
 What a fetish!!

-My moderately visible 6-packs from back then were being converted into a nice and fluffy 1-pack by Sunday evenings.
+My moderately visible 6-packs from back then were being converted into a nice and fluffy 1-pack every Sunday evening.
 Anyways, I was able to lose all the weight gained on Sundays by being extremely active during the following week.

 Something’s not right here